 Potions: (beverages, tea/coffee, cider)

 Eye of Newt– Fresh frozen water, clean air and crystallized peppermint candy.
 Strange to my nose.
-These scents are in my wheelhouse, but frozen water isn’t the same as sparkling snow type I enjoy, it’s well, more watery.
-The peppermint is subdued, like mellow ribbon candy and doesn’t merge well either, this one’s a miss.
+These scents are in my wheelhouse, but frozen water isn’t the same as the fluffy sparkling snow type I enjoy.
+The peppermint is subdued, like mellow ribbon candy and isn’t enhanced by the watered-down notes, this one’s a miss.

 *Phantom Queen-Black citrus tea, cinnamon coffee and a bag full of Halloween candy.
 I’m in lust over this scent.
 Pairing tea and coffee is a revelation.
 Uplifting and soothing as a mug of warm spiced brewed tea.
 Sugary lumps of hard candy flavors tucked inside, sweetening the pot.

 Poisoned Apothecary-hot mulled apple cider with a woody undertone.
 Ooh, PA got a little woodier than I remember when melted last year.
 Dry cedar and cypress crackles as the heat of the mulling spices creates a bold aroma.
 This scent spreads a tingly warmth throughout the room.

 *White Magic-shaved cinnamon, orange tea, hints of spicy patchouli.
 Beautiful tea leaf essence with a decadent bouquet of spices.
 The citrus is sheer, but highly fresh and sweet.
 I enjoy this even more than Tea with the Queen of Hearts, but is does have a similar profile, substituting the floral with spice.
 My sis may have to arm wrestle me for this.

 Faerie Bonfire- complex bonfire scent with notes of leaves, vanilla, sandalwood, and brown sugar.
 Reviewed here in January.